 Rowing oars kiss the river surface, guided by seasoned Gondoliers who transport you to the charming canals of Venice with melodic singing.

 Sparkling like gemstones, the Petrified Forest has been a popular destination ever since it was discovered in 1940.
 Yet, as a park that’s been in the making for more than 280 million years, these ancient tree trucks still outshine your everyday trees.

 Hike the Blue Mesa Trail, winding through the forest to a viewpoint overlooking the badlands, or trek the Crystal Forest trail for the best glimpse of the colorful, crystallized tree trunks.
-This is one of the most amazing outdoor activities you’ll find in Napa Valley.
+This is one of the most amazing outdoor activities you’ll find here, and a very cool option if you’re bringing the kids to Napa Valley.

 ROBERT LOUIS STEVENSON STATE PARK

 Relaxing with views overlooking the verdant Sierra Nevada Mountain Range is the best reward after the 5-mile hike to Mt.
 St. Helena summit.
 When visiting the Robert Louis Stevenson State Park, hikers make the moderate journey to the top of the heist point in Napa County.
 Views overlooking the Bay Area include neighboring Sonoma County and Lake County.
 If you’re lucky, you’ll even spot the ice-capped peak of Mounts Shasta nearly 200 miles away.